forestryio/website/hugo/content/resources/blog/evidence-that-engagement-drives-performance-and-efficiency.md

 Here's how it worked:

 1. Yieldmo captures dozens of proprietary exposure and engagement metrics, along with environmental and contextual data.
-For the first time, this provides a multi-dimensional view of customers’ interaction with ads
+For the first time, this provides a multi-dimensional view of customers’ interaction with ads.

    ![](/uploads/graph1-2.png)
 2. Machine learning mines our vast dataset for combinations of metrics and data points that reveal a propensity to click, play, convert, etc.